Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Introduction

-Aimed at characterizing the alterations on the exchange process of information flow among brain regions throughout distinct phases of the propofol anesthetic induction, we have used a methodology based on Granger causality in the frequency domain to infer directed functional interactions among the electrodes time series, on five physiological frequency bands.
-Granger causality interactions were inferred serially over time at every 5 seconds of the experiment, which permitted us to follow the anesthetic induction unfolding at the typical time scale that changes might happen in the brain.
+Aimed at characterizing the alterations in the exchange process of information flow among brain regions throughout distinct phases of propofol anesthetic induction, we have used a methodology based on \textit{Granger causality in the frequency domain} \citep{granger1969investigating,seth2007distinguishing} to infer directed functional interactions among the electrode's time series on five physiological frequency bands.
+Granger causality interactions were inferred serially over time, at every 5 seconds of the experiment.
+This methodology allowed us to follow the anesthetic induction unfolding at the typical time scale that changes might happen in the brain. \\

-The results reveal a series of alterations on functional connectivity spatio-temporal patterns throughout the anesthetic induction process.
-It was found that the administration of a single bolus of propofol (5.0-5,2mg/kg) was followed by a considerable increase in functional connectivity on the five frequency bands analyzed, and that stage was characterized by predominance on the Granger causality flow from occipital and temporal lobes (source of causality) to parietal and frontal areas (sink of causality).
-After about 3-4 minutes the mean functional connectivity started to decrease for 5-6 minutes until the loss of consciousness point (LOC) was achieved, later the mean global functional connectivity remained approximately the same while the macaques were in the state of general anesthesia.
-During general anesthesia conditions, it was verified on the five frequency bands analyzed an increase in local functional connectivity at the occipital lobe.
-Functional interactions augmented among occipital and temporal lobes at high-frequency bands (Beta and Gamma), and Granger causality interactions parting from parietal lobe to frontal lobe have increased in Theta and Alpha frequency bands.
-It was also verified that interactions parting from the parietal to occipital lobe decreased in Delta, Theta, and Alpha frequency bands, being in general observed a decrease in the interactions parting from frontal and parietal to occipital and temporal areas.
+The results reveal a series of alterations in the functional connectivity's spatiotemporal patterns throughout the anesthetic induction process.
+The administration of a single bolus of propofol (5.0-5.2mg/kg) was followed by a considerable increase in functional connectivity across the five frequency bands analyzed.
+That period was also characterized by the predominance of the Granger causality flow from the occipital and temporal lobes (causality source) towards the parietal and frontal areas (causality sink).
+After about 3-4 minutes, the mean functional connectivity began to decrease for 5-6 minutes until the loss of consciousness point (LOC) was reached; subsequently, the mean global functional connectivity remained approximately the same while the macaques were under general anesthesia.
+During general anesthesia, there was an increase in the occipital lobe's local functional connectivity in the five frequency bands analyzed.
+Functional connectivity between the occipital and temporal lobes also increased in high-frequency bands (Beta and Gamma).
+Granger causality interactions, leaving the parietal lobe toward the frontal lobe, raised in the Theta and Alpha frequency bands.
+Conversely, functional connectivity from the parietal lobe towards the occipital lobe decreased in the Delta, Theta, and Alpha frequency bands.
+A general impairment was verified in the Granger causality interactions leaving the frontal and parietal lobes towards the occipital and temporal regions.